Apache Tutorials for Beginners

 1. Name-based Virtual host

-2. Address-based or IP based virtual host and.
+2. Address-based or IP based virtual host

 Name-based Virtual Host

-Name based virtual hosting is used to host multiple virtual sites on a single IP address.
+Name-based virtual hosting is used to host multiple virtual sites on a single IP address.

 Name-based Virtual Host